anantmittal/teachable-dino/README.md

 3) Add music to the game.

 Watch a demo [here](https://youtu.be/-_wqHkGROKs).
-(We have currently removed the DUCK option to make the game easier.)
+(We initially created three options but have currently removed the DUCK option to make the game easier.)

 Technical Explorations: